jamesplease/router-comparison/README.md

 ## About

 Routers are playing an increasingly more important role in client side apps.
-For many apps, the response the app has to a user moving through the app is dictated by the router.
+For many apps, what happens as a user moves throughout the app is dictated by the router.
 That's a substantial responsibility!

 Perhaps unsurprisingly, no two routers are the same.
 Some are even drastically different from others.
 I made this chart to compare some of the features of the most popular or notable routers.